keymanapp/keyboards/release/o/obolo_chwerty/README.md

 Obolo Chwerty keyboard
 ==============

-© Rogers Katelem Edeh
+© 2019-2021 Rogers Katelem Edeh

 Version 1.1.1

 Description
 -----------

-Obolo Chwerty
+Obolo Chwerty layout for typing Obolo language.
+In this layout, accents are typed after the base letters.
+So, simply tap the given letters and tap the appropriate accents to pace them on the letters.

 Links
 -----